 Electric bikes have changed the landscape of the cycling world, and not just for adults.

-Kids’ electric bikes enable children to ride farther and faster while still getting the full experience of riding a bike.
-That means they can explore new routes, commute longer distances, and tackle roads and trails that used to be too hard for them.
+Kids’ electric bikes enable younger kids to ride farther and faster while still getting the full experience of riding a bike.
+That means they can explore new routes around the neighborhood, commute longer distances, and tackle roads and trails that used to be too hard for them.

-A kids’ electric bike is great for traveling long distances with the help of a motor, while still providing a great form of cardiovascular exercise on the bike.
+A kids’ electric bike is great for traveling long distances or tackling steep inclines with the help of a motor, while still providing a great form of cardiovascular exercise on the bike.

 Related: How to Cycle With Kids